 Try doing this with multiple tracks for around 30 minutes.
 You’ll be amazed what new sounds you can create and what exciting new tunes will come together as you mix.

 As if you hadn’t noticed we’re super excited to give to you our FREE sample pack of percussion loops.
 Featuring 20 of the pro pack loops for you to test.
 Just download and import them in to your DJ software for use in your remix decks.
-Then grab our Pro Pack for just $9.95 and download all 100 amazing percussion loops.
+Then grab our Pro Pack and download all 100 professional percussion loops.

 Each pack contains:-